 Only the original signing land surveyor can issue an update.
 If we didn't prepare your original survey, we would have to start a new survey now.

-Title insurance is just that - an insurance, in case there is a problem with the property, subject to the limits of the policy.
-If you want to be certain that there are no problems with a property, then you would need a real property report (an RPR).
+Title insurance is exactly that - an insurance, in case there is a problem with the property, subject to the limits of the policy.
+If you want to be certain that there are no problems with a property, then you need a real property report (an RPR).
 Only an RPR will show what the problem(s) is(are).
 Ideally you would have both title insurance and an RPR.

 RPR's are usually not required for a vacant lot, but we've seen several examples where massive pipelines were not disclosed and where there were encroachments from neighbouring properties.
 So, if you don't want any surprises get it surveyed before you commit to buy.

-There is no registry for RPR's, so you need to know which company did your RPR and in some instances they can provide you with a copy of an old RPR.
+There is no registry for RPR's, so you need to know which company did your RPR, and in some instances they can provide you with a copy of an old RPR.
 You can find out the name of the survey company by talking to the lawyer who handled the real estate transaction, the municipality (if a compliance review was done on the property) and the realtor.
 For some purposes the old RPR will work just fine.

 Notwithstanding the ALSA MSP, municipal bylaw(s) and homeowner opinion(s), it is our company policy to show on the RPR the following contentious items, at our sole discretion and regardless of size: